translate/pootle/docs/server/mysql_installation.rst

 Please note that Pootle uses `django-transaction-hooks
 <https://pypi.python.org/pypi/django-transaction-hooks/>`_ backends for
 connecting to the database.
-For MySQL the correct ``ENGINE`` to set for the backend is:
+For MySQL the correct :setting:`ENGINE
+<django:DATABASE-ENGINE>` to set for the backend is:

 .. code-block:: python